brainspec/enumerize/README.md

 User.having_status(:blocked).with_sex(:male, :female)
 # SELECT "users".* FROM "users" WHERE "users"."status" IN (2) AND "users"."sex" IN ('male', 'female')

+Tweet.with_user_status(:active)
+# SELECT "tweets".* FROM "tweets" INNER JOIN "users" ON "users"."id" = "tweets"."user_id" WHERE "users"."status" = 'active'
 ```

-:warning: It is not possible to define a scope when using the `:multiple` option. :warning:
+:warning: It is not possible to define a scope or scope for `has_many` when using the `:multiple` option. :warning:

 Array-like attributes with plain ruby objects: